DEATHCRANES/egobfolloweryaoi/README.md

 • ; GASA4

-• ; ROBLOX NPCS ARE GETTING SMARTER
+• ; ROBLOX NPCS ARE BECOMING SMARTER

 • ; interact any fandom atp, I'd love to learn more about others!